-Funding is provided to achieve Year 2000 compliance for Administration and Program Support and for the purchase of necessary hardware and software to fully utilize the new administrative systems envisioned in EMPOWER Kentucky's Simplified Administrative Services initiative.
+Funding is recommended to achieve Year 2000 compliance for Administration and Program Support.
+Funding is also recommended for the purchase of necessary hardware and software to fully utilize the new administrative systems envisioned in EMPOWER Kentucky's Simplified Administrative Services initiative.